unicef/inventory-hugo-theme/.github/CONTRIBUTING.md

 If more than three days have passed and you have not received a reply, follow up in [our Matrix room](https://matrix.to/#/#unicef-innovation:matrix.org).
 Someone may have missed your comment.

-_Remember_, using issue templates and answering the above questions in pull requests reduces response time from a maintainer to your ticket / PR.
+_Remember_, using issue templates and answering the above questions in pull requests reduces response time from a maintainer to your issue / Pull Request.

 ## <a id="components"></a>Structure & components